KiltedCode/khandaria-campaign/characters/qadat-notes/backstory.md

 `Qa'dat` has an armadillo familiar known as `Ra'tar`.
 He doesn't know the common word for "armadillo" so he calls it a "turtle rabbit" as the best translation he has (meta: this is what Aztec word for armadillo translates to).
 He is 2 feet 7 inches long, weighing only roughly 10 pounds.
 He enjoys eating insects, grubs, earthworms,  and termites.
 He is not picky so will eat mushrooms, fruits, seeds, and eggs as well.

+Born in Dur'gal'sek, why hates Black Feathers so much
+Currently lives in Crags Run.

 ## Name

 Naming is important to the Stone Fist tribe.
 The name is made of half of parent's name plus own addition.
 The most influential of the tribe _earn_ a third syllable. `Qa'dat` is striving to earn his third syllable through advancing the tribes place and influence with Khandaria. `Qa` means spirit and `dat` means everywhere.